vincenthz/libjson/README.md

-The parser doesn't create an object tree for you, but each time it comes up with an element in this data, it just callback to the user with the type found and for some type, the data associated with it. it can be compared to the SAX way of XML, hence it's called SAJ (Simple API for JSon).
+The parser doesn't create an object tree for you, but each time it comes up with an element in this data, it just callback to the user with the type found and for some type, the data associated with it.
+It can be compared to the SAX way of XML, hence it's called SAJ (Simple API for JSon).

 The parser doesn't convert number to any native C format, but instead callback